 This is the critical moment; your body has been hijacked by fight or flight hormones and part of you thinks it's an emergency.
 You will feel an urgent need to act; probably by clobbering your child.
 Repeat after me: IT'S NOT AN EMERGENCY.

-3. Consciously speak in as calm a tone as you can manage to calm the drama.
+3. Speak in as calm a tone as you can manage to calm the drama.

 "Whoa, whoa.
 I hear loud voices.
 You both seem upset.
 I'm right here to help.
 We can make this better.
-Let's all calm down now."
+Let's all calm down and then we will fix this."

-4. Consciously choose to calm yourself and defuse your anger.
+4. Choose to calm yourself and defuse your anger.

+Changing your thoughts can change your feelings.
 If you're thinking your child is a spoiled brat who will grow up to be a thug, you can't calm down.
-The truth is, your child is a little person who is struggling inside, and is showing you that by his behavior.
+The truth is, your child is a little person who is struggling, and is showing you that by his behavior.

 - Breathe deeply a few times times.
 Soften your belly.
 Shake the tension out through your fingers.